-Stockholders of record at the close of business on August 6, 2021, the record date, are entitled to notice of and to vote their shares at the Annual Meeting.
-At the record date, 11,232,060 shares of our common stock, and 2,096,919 shares of our Class B common stock were issued and outstanding.
+Holders of our common stock and Class B common stock of record at the close of business on August 5, 2022, the record date, are entitled to notice of and to vote their shares at the Annual Meeting.
+At the record date, 11,815,132 shares of our common stock and 2,053,263 shares of our Class B common stock were issued and outstanding.
 The common stock is listed for trading on the Nasdaq Global Select Market under the symbol "RELL".
 The presence in person or by proxy of the holders of record of a majority of the combined voting power of the outstanding shares of common stock and Class B common stock entitled to vote is required to constitute a quorum to transact business at the Annual Meeting.
 Abstentions and broker non-votes (as defined below) are considered as shares present at the Annual Meeting for the purpose of determining a quorum.